Growing up is never easy–especially during your teenage years. But what happens to the teens who are also battling depression?

 Unfortunately, the reason for this is not fully known, but experts have determined it could be linked to the way girls respond emotionally to stressful experiences or situations.
 That said, they are also known to have twice as many relational stressors compared to teenage boys.

 However, the ADAA shows that more than two-thirds of teenage antidepressant users are girls.
-This means girls receive treatment more often than boys do.
+This means girls receive treatment more often than boys.

-Knowing this, it’s important to pay close attention to the behavior of both boys and girls during this critical developmental stage to make sure both sexes get the help they need.
+Knowing this, it’s important to pay close attention to the behavior of both boys and girls during this critical developmental stage to ensure that both sexes get the help they need.

 Yes, teens with depression can appear lazy–but it doesn’t mean they are.
-For those suffering from depression, normal activities like getting out of bed can become a difficult and daunting challenge.
+For those suffering from depression, normal activities like getting out of bed can become a formidable and daunting challenge.

-Instead of being quick to assume a teen is just being lazy, consider taking some time to try and understand why they might be acting the way they are.
-Because maybe, there just might be something deeper going on.
+Instead of being quick to assume a teen is just being lazy, consider taking some time to understand why they might be acting the way they are.

 Instead, symptoms of teen depression can vary greatly depending on the individual and their circumstances.
-Because of this, common symptoms of depression can get overlooked based on a lack of knowledge or awareness from others.
+Common symptoms of depression can be overlooked based on insufficient knowledge or insufficient awareness from others.

-Things like changes in appetite, irritability, isolation, poor grades in school or moodiness can sometimes be looked at as “normal” teen behavior.
-However, studies have shown many teens actually hide or “mask” their symptoms to draw attention away from themselves or to cause loved ones not to worry.
+Things like changes in appetite, irritability, isolation, poor grades in school or moodiness can sometimes be considered “normal” teen behavior.
+However, studies have shown many teens actually hide or “mask” their symptoms to draw attention away from themselves or to prevent loved ones from worrying.

 To avoid missing these signs, being open and communicative with teens is crucial.